-There's an accelerometer and gyroscope sensors to measure motion to track your steps.
+There are accelerometers and gyroscope sensors to measure motion to track your steps and enable automatic sleep monitoring.
 The motion sensors are pretty much standard fare in wearables including Fitbit's devices.

-There's also two infrared light sensors that is used to detect sleep and heart rate.
-Oura says using an infrared sensor to take measurements better penetrates the skin and is more reliable taking biometric measurements on different skin tones.
+There are also two infrared light sensors that are used to detect sleep and heart rate.
+Oura says using an infrared sensor to take measurements better penetrates the skin and is more reliable in taking biometric measurements on different skin tones.

-Oura measures temperature through the skin in your finger and with those insights, can help users understand if they are too hot or cold.
+Oura measures temperature through the skin on your finger and with those insights can help users understand if they are too hot or cold.
 Having that information can be useful if you are worried you are getting ill or ensure you a physically prepared for the day ahead of you.

-If you care about measuring heart rate during exercise, you won't get that on this smart ring.
-You will be able to monitor heart rate during sleep and what the startup refers to as 'restful periods' during the day.
+If you care about measuring heart rate during exercise, you can do that as Oura offers the ability to track heart rate via a dedicated workout mode.
+You can also monitor heart rate during the day and sleep and what the startup refers to as 'restful periods' during the day.

-Other aspects Oura can record include total calorie burn, inactive time, activity calorie burn and walking equivalency.
+Other aspects Oura can record include total calorie burn, inactive time, activity calorie burn, heart rate variability, and walking equivalency.